 In figure \ref{fig:Ereg}, the allowed region of motion is shown in the $E^2$–$L$ parameter space.
 The minimum energy corresponds to $E_{{ISCO}}^2$ and bound orbits exist for $E^2 < E_{s1,s2}^2$, where $E_{s1,s2}^2$ are indicated by the dashed lines.
 In the case of $b>0$ (see the left panel), bound orbits occur for lower values of the energy $E^2$, compared to the case $b<0$ (see the right panel).
 The minimum energy $E_0$ required for a charged particle to exhibit a curly trajectory is defined in (\ref{E0}).
 As shown in the figure \ref{fig:Ereg}, trajectories near the ISCO are non-curly, whereas those farther away become curly.

-In view of the analysis developed in this section, one may conclude by saying that the radius $r_{ISCO}$ is strongly depending on the model parameters $b$ and $k$ which have to be in their allowed ranges given in (\ref{brange}) and table \ref{tab:isco}.
+In view of the analysis developed in this section, one may conclude by saying that the stable circular trajectories, if exist, are in the region $r \in [r_{ISCO} , r_*]$, where $r_*$ is depending only on the quintessence parameters $w$ and $k$ (see the formula (\ref{rmax})).
+In what it concerns the radius $r_{ISCO}$, this is strongly depending on both parameters $b$ and $k$ which have to be in their allowed ranges given in (\ref{brange}) and table \ref{tab:isco}.
 An illustrative example is shown in figure \ref{fig:riscob}.
 For $k=0$ and $b=0$, one obtains the well known result $r_{ISCO}=6M$.
 For the Ernst spacetime (the blue plots), all values of $r_{ISCO}$ are located below $r=6M$ \cite{Kolos:2015iva}.
 However, in the presence of quintessence, values of $r_{ISCO}$ bigger than $6M$ are possible, the maximum value of $r_{ISCO}$ being $r_*$ given in (\ref{rmax}).
 For a fixed value of $b$, $r_{ISCO}$ is increasing with $k$, while for a given value of $k$, as $|b|$ increases, $r_{ISCO}$ decreases.